Title

 Professional driver’s license applicants must undergo drug testing, with strict regulations and penalties for those who test positive, ensuring road safety and compliance with national drug policies.

-A professional driver is defined as every and any driver, hired or paid for driving or operating a motor vehicle, whether for private use or for hire to the public.
+Any driver hired or paid for driving/operating a motor vehicle, whether for private use or for hire to the public.

-The LTO shall file a case before the LTFRB for the suspension or revocation of the franchise of the operator if the circumstances point to breach of franchise conditions or failure to comply with legal obligations of a common carrier.
+The LTO shall file a case before the LTFRB for suspension/revocation of the operator’s franchise if circumstances point to breach of franchise conditions or failure to comply with legal obligations of a common carrier.

 Analyze Cases Smarter, Faster